-Students who have enrolled in 90 units at IVC must submit a Maximum Timeframe (MTF) Appeal to provide a statement explaining why the student is still attending the college when they should have completed their program of study by that time.
+Students who have enrolled in 90 units at IVC or exceeded the maximum timeframe for a certificate or degree program must submit a Maximum Timeframe (MTF) Appeal to provide a statement explaining why the student is still attending the college when they should have completed their program of study by that time.

 Students who have earned a bachelor’s degree must complete this appeal (and any other document required to complete their financial file) only if they are interested in receiving Direct Loans or Federal Work-Study.